![]() |

 the four surviving crew members when the Melbourne Star was torpedoed

-would like to take this opportunity to thank those I have borrowed
+would like to take this opportunity to thank those who have donated and

 to create this website.
 Thank you.